CruzanCaramele/ZeroDownTime/README.md

 - Upload the terraform files by executing the command **terraform push -name "your_atlas_username/name_of_your_environment"**
 - On your Atlas account, navigate to [Terraform Link](https://atlas.hashicorp.com/terraform) and access your newly created environment
 - **Queue Plan** to plan the infrastructure and **Apply Plan** to spin up the nodes and deploy the application on AWS

+### Empathy is part of DevOps
+As a devops practioner, making the lives of the people one works with is essential, as such creating a local development environment that mirrors the production environment for developers is necessary.

+In this project the **local.json** file is used to build the development environment identical to the one used in production.
+This can be used and shared among developers for use regarldess of the operating system the developers work on.
+This maintains consistency and avoids moments such as --> "that code worked well on my system, it's ops problem now that it does not execute in production."